-18Thomas Biersteker & Clara Portela, EU Sanctions in Context: Three Types Research Collection School of Social Sciences.
-Paper 1688 (2015) http://ink.library.smu.edu.sg/soss_research/1688 at 1 ("The EU sanctions on Liberia, Angola, Guinea Bissau, Somalia, the Democratic Republic of the Congo (DRC), the Central African Republic (CAR), and South Sudan are all examples of this type of EU sanction.
+28Thomas Biersteker & Clara Portela, EU Sanctions in Context: Three Types Research Collection School of Social Sciences.
+Paper 1688 (2015) http://ink.library.smu.edu.sg/soss_research/1688 at 1 ("The EU sanctions on Liberia, Angola, Guinea Bissau, Somalia, the Democratic Republic of the Congo (DRC), going beyond the UN sanctions,29 and 3. autonomous EU sanctions where there is no UN action.30 In 2020 the EU adopted a new human rights sanctions regime,31 including provisions for financial sanctions and travel restrictions but not arms embargoes or economic sanctions such as import or export bans.
+Financial sanctions include asset freezes and prohibitions on making funds and resources available to the targets of the measures.
+With respect to extraterritorial effect the EU Commission's guidance note states:

+"EU sanctions create legal obligations for all EU operators, and in respect of any business conducted within the EU.
+Article 19 of the Regulation defines the scope of this jurisdiction...EU sanctions are expected to produce effects in third countries through pressure on the listed persons.
+However, they do not apply extra-territorially.
+In other words, they do not create obligations for non-EU operators, unless the business is conducted at least partly within the EU."32 the Central African Republic (CAR), and South Sudan are all examples of this type of EU sanction.
 The EU measures are thus 'embedded' in universally applicable UN sanctions, legitimated by the UN Security Council and, at least in theory, implemented by all member states of the UN.")